yadavmayank742/IITB_Notes/Autumn_2024/cs725_Foundations_of_Machine_Learning/Gradient Descent for Linear Regression.md

 - Step size is determined by $\eta > 0$ ; $\eta$ is called "***Learning Rate***"
 - Example : $w_{t+h} \leftarrow w_t - \eta\nabla_hL$  where $- \eta\nabla_hL$ is *Descent Direction*.
 ----
-> What happens with GD when the step size is too small ?
+>What happens with GD when the step size is too small ?

+*too many iterations needed to reach the final solution*

+>What happend with GD when the step size is too large ?

+*Delayed arrival at solution, in worst case, the loss could diverge*